OPTIMA's 2015 Search for the Ultimate Street Car- By the Numbers

 Chevrolet dominance once again emerged in the GT class, where Camaros captured the first five GT class invites of the season.
 It wasn't until the Charlotte event, where a Mustang finally grabbed a qualifying spot because the five Camaros that finished ahead of it at the event had all already punched their tickets for Las Vegas.
 A second Mustang joined that mix at Pike's Peak by finishing behind two Camaros that had already qualified and a BMW did the same at Road America by finishing behind two qualified Camaros.
 The top-ten in GT points heading into Fontana show Camaros in seven of the top-ten positions, with a Mustang, BMW and Cadillac rounding out that top-tier of what will likely end up being 118 GT competitors on the season.
 While there were clearly more Chevrolets in this class, it wasn't as if Mustangs went unrepresented, as 38 late-model Mustangs are in that mix.

 How will the 2015 OPTIMA Ultimate Street Car Invitational shake out and will someone be able to break the dominance that Chevrolet has not only shown this year, but in OUSCI history (Chevrolet has won six of seven times)?
 Here's a look at the cars that have competed in the 2015 season of OPTIMA's Search for the Ultimate Street Car, presented by Advance Auto Parts.
-You tell us if Camaros and Corvettes should have their own class and don't forget to watch new episodes every Friday night on MAVTV at 8PM Eastern.
+You can watch all the past episodes and all the past seasons of this series free on-demand on the OPTIMA Network on Roku.